Better-Turnip-Exchange/front-end/README.md

 ---

 - Run `npm install` to install all dependencies.
-- Optional: Run 'export HTTPS=true' on Mac or Linux to enable HTTPS and notifications
+- Optional: Run `export HTTPS=true` on Mac or Linux to enable HTTPS and notifications
 - Run `npm start` to spin up development server.
 - Go to `localhost:3000`.